b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 Some online searching takes me to uPenn's website, what looks like the approachable summary of the study [in an article](https://penntoday.upenn.edu/news/penn-research-shows-mormons-are-generous-and-active-helping-others). uPenn's publication of the article has the date of April 2012, and the Deseret article was in 2018.
 Did it take them six years to find someone who said something nice about the church?
 Or did they keep this in their back pocket until a whistleblower accused them of not spending money charitably?

 uPenn's link to the study is also a dead end.
 Using their internal search, I can [query the filename](https://sp2.upenn.edu/search/?swpquery=cnaan+lds+giving) of the PDF that the link was meant to lead to.
 That led me to an [unceremonious download page](https://sp2.upenn.edu/search/?swpquery=cnaan+lds+giving).
 Now I've got the [study](https://sp2.upenn.edu/wp-content/uploads/2014/07/cnaan_lds_giving.pdf) mentioned in Deseret News!
 Let's look for indications of what missionaries do.
-You can follow the links provided to read for yourself; I'll have a few isolated excerpts of what stood out to me.
+You can follow the links provided to read for yourself; I'll share a few isolated excerpts of what stood out to me.

 ### Study